Jon Vroman: Front Row Global

 As the author of “Living College Life in the Front Row”, Jon was able to draw on his past experiences and help motivate individuals to live up to their fullest potential.
 In 2005, Jon started Front Row Global, where he travels across the country to speak with college students and corporate team members about how they can move from the back row of life to the front row.
 Vroman facilitates his hour long keynote message at numerous locations throughout America.
 The message Jon delivers as a speaker of Front Row Global is to capture the key ideas individuals need for their personal growth and change.
 This is captured through the idea of being a participant, not a spectator.
 This encourages individuals to step out of their comfort zone and live life to the fullest.

 Vroman was voted "Campus Speaker of the Year" two years in a row by the Association for the Promotion of Campus Activities.

 Vroman founded an organization, Front Row Dads, for fathers looking to be more present and engaged with their children.

 In 2017, Vroman published The Front Row Factor: Everything You Can Learn About Life From Those Fighting For It.
 Since its release, Vroman has built on his successful career as a university keynote speaker and has become a renowned corporate speaker.

-Achievements

-Jon Vroman once said in his book Living College Life in the Front Row "There are no failures in life, just moments of discovery."
-Throughout his life he has had many achievements, Some of his achievement are: